SikhoQ/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10-add.c is a function that adds two integers and returns the result.
 11-print_to_98.c is a function that prints all natural numbers from n to 98, followed by a new line.
 100-times_table.c is a function that prints a n times table.
+101-natural.c is a program that computes and prints the sum of all numbers below 1024 that are multiples of 3 or 5.